-The Academic Catalog is intended to provide general information about the University of New Hampshire and is accurate as of July 2022.
+The Academic Catalog is intended to provide general information about the University of New Hampshire and program requirements.
+It is accurate at the time of publishing.
 The University reserves the right to change, modify, or correct any information contained herein without prior notice, at any time.

 University of New Hampshire Franklin Pierce School of Law (UNH Law) is innovative and award-winning school that balances rigorous academics with a steadfast focus on experiential education to prepare students for law practice anywhere in the world.
 We offer an unparalleled educational experience: classes that are small by design, outstanding faculty who are also seasoned lawyers, on-the-job experience in legal residencies and clinics, and a nationally recognized and award-winning bar alternative program.
-The school's Intellectual Property Law program has been ranked among the Top 10 programs since the rankings were introduced almost three decades ago.
+The school's Intellectual Property Law program has been recognized as among the top in the nation for over three decades.